 How to de-risk

 Before you invest in a business, LendingCrowd recommends you review the business throughly.

 Understand the businesses profile, its financial needs and its management information.
 Ask the business questions during the loan auction to find out more.

 Only lend to a business if it matches your risk appetite.
 LendingCrowd’s risk experts award each business a Credit Band to help you make decisions about the potential risks and rewards of lending to a business.

 Diversify your funds

-While there are far fewer risks involved with borrowing from LendingCrowd, when submitting a loan application it is important to bear the following in mind:
+While there are far fewer risks involved with borrowing from LendingCrowd, it’s important to bear the following in mind when submitting a loan application:

 Failure to repay

 As part of the borrower application process, the LendingCrowd Credit Team will perform standard checks into your company’s credit history.
-Please be aware that these checks, while necessary for safety, may affect a business’s credit scores.
+Please be aware that these checks, while necessary for safety, may affect the credit scores of a business.

 As an investor it’s important to remember you’re lending to businesses so your capital is at risk.
 Borrowers need to be mindful that defaulting might lead to the debt being passed to an agency for collection.
 LendingCrowd and its products are not covered by the Financial Services Compensation Scheme.